-- the FDA's Quality System Regulation (QSR) which requires manufacturers, including third-party manufacturers, to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - labeling regulations and FDA prohibitions against the false or misleading promotion or the promotion of products for uncleared, unapproved or offlabel use or indication; - requirements to obtain clearance or approval of product modifications that could significantly affect safety or efficacy or that would constitute a major change in intended use; - medical device reporting regulations which require that manufacturers comply with reporting requirements of the FDA and report if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; - · post-approval restrictions or conditions, including post-approval study commitments; - post-market surveillance regulations which apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device; and - requirements to issue notices of correction or removal, or conduct market withdrawals or recalls where quality or other issues arise.
+- the FDA's Quality System Regulation (QSR) which requires manufacturers, including third-party manufacturers, to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - labeling regulations and FDA prohibitions against the false or misleading promotion or the promotion of products for uncleared, unapproved or off-label use or indication; - requirements to obtain clearance or approval of product modifications that could significantly affect safety or efficacy or that would constitute a major change in intended use; - medical device reporting regulations which require that manufacturers comply with reporting requirements of the FDA and report if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; - post-approval restrictions or conditions, including post-approval study commitments; - post-market surveillance regulations which apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device; and - requirements to issue notices of correction or removal, or conduct market withdrawals or recalls where quality or other issues arise.

 Under FDA's MedWatch regulation, we must submit a Medical Device Report (MDR) to FDA within 30 days whenever we receive information that reasonably suggests that one of our products may have caused or contributed to a death or serious injury, or that one of our products malfunctioned in a manner which, if the malfunction were to recur, could cause or contribute to a death or serious injury.
-Our products are often used to treat very ill patients in highly complex surgeries, only a small portion of which may involve our products, and it is frequently difficult to determine whether our products caused or contributed to a death or serious injury or death that occurred during or after the procedure.
-If we are unable to determine whether our product caused or contributed to a death or serious injury in the particular case, or that a malfunction of the type reported would not cause death or serious injury, we submit an MDR on the case.
+Our products are often used to treat very ill patients in highly complex surgeries, only a small portion of which may involve our products, and it is frequently difficult to determine whether our products caused or contributed to a patient injury or death that occurred during or after the procedure.
+If we are unable to determine whether our product caused or contributed to a death or serious injury, we submit an MDR on the case.
 Other incidents, including serious injuries or deaths, which occurred during procedures utilizing our products and that are not the subject of MDRs, may occur either because we are not aware of those incidents or because our investigation determined that the incident did not involve a malfunction of an AtriCure device and/or that an AtriCure device did not cause or contribute to a serious injury or death.